playframework/playframework/README.md

 # Play 2.0 beta

+Play 2.0 is a Java and Scala Web application framework (http://www.playframework.org/2.0).

 ## Installing

 Just make sure that the `play` script has the correct permissions.
 If not, run: